luapower/website/www/md/building.md

 ----

-## Building on Windows 32bit for Windows 64bit
+## Building on Win32 for Win64

 MinGW-w64 can be used to cross-compile C libraries for x86_64 from a 32bit Windows machine.
 But MinGW-w64 cannot be used to cross-compile LuaJIT this way because LuaJIT requires SEH for the x86_64 target, and there's no MinGW-w64 32bit binaries for that.

 > Note that in MinGW-w64 terminology, host means target and target means host.

 Because of that limitation, this is not a supported host/target cross-compling combination.

-If you still want to do it, you can download the [latest toolchain][mingw-w64-win32] from mingwbuilds, add mingw32/bin in your PATH and build using `build-mingw64-from-win32.sh` where available.

-> NOTE: This will build libraries with the SJLJ exception model, unlike current luapower binaries which use SEH.

-## Building on Linux for Linux (x86 native)
+## Building on Linux for Linux (native)

 Use `build-linux32.sh` on a 32bit host and `build-linux64.sh` on a 64bit host.
-Careful not to mix them up, or you'll get 32bit binaries in the 64bit directory or viceversa.
+Careful not to mix them up, or you'll get 32bit binaries in the 64bit directory and viceversa.

 You need a recent gcc toolchain, which you probably already have.

 The current luapower stack is built with gcc 4.7.2 from tinycore 5.2 (see below).

-## Building on Windows or OSX for Linux (x86 32bit and 64bit)
+## Building from Windows or OSX for Linux (native)

-If you are on Windows or OSX and you want to compile for Linux and don't want to mess with a cross-compiler, here is a quick method to build Linux binaries from a Windows or OSX (or even Linux) environment.
+If you are on Windows or OSX and you want to compile for Linux and don't want to mess with a cross-compiler, here is a quick method to build Linux binaries from a Windows or OSX (or even other Linux) environment.

 * Grab VirtualBox
 * Grab TinyCore